What is glucose? (See the conversation.)

 All right, these terms are most important for you to know about it before selecting the best glucose monitor system because generally these terms are mentioned for selecting.

-Okay, let’s start with the first question what is glucose?
+Okay, let’s start with the first question

 In simple words that are easy for everyone